esplito/coding-notes/css-for-js.dev/module-2-rendering-logic-2.md

 	- It does not have to be a direct parent.
 	- > Here's how to think about it: `position: sticky` can only stick in one "context".
 If it's within a scroll container, it can only stick within that container. - Josh
 2. The container isn't big enough
+3. The sticky element is stretched
+4. There's a thin gap above my sticky header!

 ##### 1. A parent is hiding/managing overflow
 ###### Script for detecting sticky-issue culprits